-- Activity, an outline of activity all potential activity under the licence: - Size and nature of transport and storage activity - Vehicle and storage details - Third parties involved in the operation including contractors e.g. transport, security, machinery operators etc. - Security and Record Keeping, details relating to the following and copies of standard operating procedures (SOP) for: - · How products will be stored - How products will be transported - Procedures for record keeping, storage facility access, etc. - · Record keeping in relation to incoming and outgoing product
+- Activity, an outline of activity all potential activity under the licence- - Routes for import and or export - For exporters, an understanding of the requirements of the destination jurisdictions (see 3.1.4 Exporting from the Isle of Man) - For importers, an understanding of any other import considerations (see 3.1.5 Importing to the Isle of Man) - Third parties involved in the operation including contractors e.g. transport, security, machinery operators etc. - · Details of suppliers and consumers of imported or exported products. - Security and Record Keeping, details relating to the following and copies of standard operating procedures (SOP) for- - · What security protocols are in place to mitigate any risks arising from transit - · How goods in transit will be stored and packaged - Procedures for tracking imports/exports, handling records, storage facility access, etc. - Record keeping in relation to incoming stock and outgoing product.